 It is customary to agree to restrictive covenants on non-compete and non-solicit undertakings during the term of employment and for a certain period following resignation.
 However, there is no clear standard on the length of such period under Korean law.

 For the reasons provided in 8.1 Equity Incentivisation and Ownership, manager shareholders generally do not enjoy any protection other than tag rights nor carry any substantive influence over the exit or control of the private equity fund.
 However, depending on the equity ratio and importance in company business of the manager shareholders, matters of protection or influence can be settled differently.
-If the manager shareholder holds a high equity ratio and is key to the company business, rights akin to a minority shareholder’s rights in a joint venture could be negotiated for the manager shareholder.
+If the manager shareholder holds a high equity ratio and is key to the company business, rights akin to a minority shareholder’s rights in a joint venture could be negotiated for the manager shareholder, including anti-dilution protections.

 Private equity fund shareholders with majority shares tend to exercise de facto control over the portfolio companies by appointing directors.